craigmichaelmartin/suprematism-toggle/README.md

 # Suprematism Toggle

-An Angular 2 toggle component.
+An Angular 2 component for toggleable button groups

 #### Installation